Preventing Warehouse & Distribution Center Impacts To Neighborhoods

 Getting the benefits of new warehouses and distribution centers without harming neighborhoods

-If you’re concerned about the impact of proposed warehouses or distribution centers, contact CEDS at 410-654-3021 or Help@ceds.org for a no-cost discussion of strategy options.
-Also, consider participating in a CEDS one-hour online workshop on what works with regard to safeguarding neighborhoods from poorly-planned warehouses – distribution centers.
+If you’re concerned about the impact of a proposed warehouse or distribution center, contact CEDS at 410-654-3021 or Help@ceds.org for a no-cost initial discussion of strategy options.

 Warehouses & Distribution Centers: Potential Adverse Effects

-While warehouses or distribution centers provide vital services, poorly planned projects can cause harm to neighborhoods and the environment, such as:
+While warehouses or distribution centers provide vital services, poorly planned projects can cause harm to neighborhoods and the environment, due to:

 - Adverse health effects due to diesel exhaust,